 The heat circulation in a sweating room is one of the most important components of proper hammam functioning.
-The heat circulation in hammam is balanced due to the compulsory, which allows natural or mixed air circulation.
+The circulation of heat in the hammam is necessarily balanced, this is achieved through mechanical, natural and mixed air circulation.
 Also, vaulted ceiling in boors is necessary for the correct air circulation and the condensate running-off.

 The aesthetic lighting, with its enchanted game of lights, is vital to the overall effect of the luxury hammam interior design.
 The lighting in hammam has to be soft, promoting a condition of pleasant relaxation.
 Thus, to create beautiful and functional lighting we apply a set of various light sources.
 There are LED backlighting, ceiling recessed spotlights, fiber-optical ceiling by Cariitt Crystal lamps in the form of an east ornament and fiber-optical wall lamps by Cariitti Kihla.

 Eventually, the combination of the natural textures and oriental drawings differing in high uniqueness and oriental ornaments gives the chance of balancing complex multi-color coverings.
-One of the highly involved elements of a bath known in Ancient Rome, the stone bowl or the ‘kurna’, set in the wall and equipped with water taps for refreshing the body.
+One of the highly involved elements of a bath known in Ancient Rome, the stone bowl or the ‘kurna’, set in the corners of seats and on the wall and equipped with water taps for refreshing the body.
 The oriental mosaic with delicate patterns has become the highlight of the interior.
-There we can find a solid example of the traditional oriental luxury with a modern technology, meeting for the sake of better comfort.
+Here we can find a solid example of the traditional oriental luxury with modern technology, meeting for the sake of better comfort.
 The Hammam interior is always comparable to the work of art that gives owners the aesthetic and sensual pleasure.

 Author of the project - architect, interior designer Victor Kucherenko.